kotireddy555/BPDTS/README.md

 My aim is to make sure everything automated and no manual interventions required while build, test, code coverage, security vulnerabilities or virus scans and deploy.
 I will use

--   Terraform and Ansible will use for IaC as they will support for multi cloud service providers
+-   Terraform will use for IaC as they will support for multi cloud service providers

 -   Use terraform workspaces to deploy in different environments and integrate with GitHub webhooks